-We’re proud to have our strategic partner, CPower, contribute to the December Newsletter.
+We’re excited to have our strategic partner, CPower, contribute to the December Newsletter.
 Freedom Energy partners with CPower to provide OnDemand Energy Storage solutions for clients in Rhode Island, Connecticut, and Massachusetts.

 The benefits of living in the storage decade currently may be greatest in New England, where utility and government programs, and innovations in storage technology, help organizations reach their sustainability goals while improving facility resiliency and decreasing operations, maintenance, and energy expenses.

 New England facilities can reap energy storage benefits such as on-bill savings and grid services revenue without the costs or responsibilities of ownership by partnering with an energy-storage-as-a-service (ESaaS) provider such as CPower.
 CPower will design, install, and operate a battery on an organization’s behalf — and cover all costs.
 Therefore, commercial and industrial organizations can avoid the interconnection engineering, capital investment, and O&M responsibilities associated with a battery project.

 Meanwhile, at a macro level, behind-the-meter storage enables the renewable energy transition from more emission-intensive options while supporting the grid’s reliability, thanks to the foundation of state policies and programs that support battery adoption.
 For example, Connecticut’s Energy Storage Solutions program offers organizations upfront incentives for installed battery capacity plus performance-based incentives for dispatching the battery capacity to the grid.